 Cloud Migration Creates Both Distributed and Connected Risks

 A lot of companies were handicapped during COVID, when the global workforce was repeatedly impacted in waves across countries.
-Cloud vendors are part of the same ecosystem, and as our reliance on them becomes pervasive—reliability and availability of these vendors become a major concern.
+Cloud vendors are part of the same ecosystem, and as our reliance on them becomes pervasive—the reliability and availability of these vendors become a major concern.

 Look under the hood for your critical vendors and ensure the risks are built into your business continuity plans, along with knowing and protecting critical data.
 Just like the workforce evolution, the nature of cloud systems is also distributed and global—and has its own human-centric risks.
-Security, privacy, availability and reliability of these cloud vendors directly impacts an organization’s ability to perform.
+The security, privacy, availability, and reliability of these cloud vendors directly impact an organization’s ability to perform.

 Automation and Machine Learning: Who’s Monitoring the Bots?

 The nature of the potential risks is changing with the introduction of automation and machine learning.
 Risk management and audit teams across organizations will need the appropriate technical expertise to evaluate risks and controls.
-Risk and audit techniques will also need to shift more towards data analytics, automation and machine learning.
-The need for skills upgrade and shift within the risk management and audit professionals is imperative.
+Risk and audit techniques will also need to shift more toward data analytics, automation, and machine learning.
+The need for skills upgrades and shift within the risk management and audit professionals is imperative.